transparencies/aoe2-rating-overlay/docs/instructions.md

 ## 3. Create a new browser source in OBS

-Use this Link and setup a new broweser source in OBS:
+Use this Link and setup a new browser source in OBS:

 ![OBS Browser source (Properties)](setup-overlay.png)